codalnest/files/labor-code-full.md

 (b) Gross and habitual neglect by the employee of his duties;

-(c) Fraud or willful breach by the employee of the trust reposed 1n him by his employer or duly authorized representative;
+(c) Fraud or willful breach by the employee of the trust reposed in him by his employer or duly authorized representative;

 (d) Commission of a crime or offense by the employee against the person of his employer or any immediate member of his family or his duly authorized representatives; and